CRL-UAI-2022/crl-uai-2022.github.io/content/selected-references.md

 # Selected References

-The following is a non-exclusive list of selected references related to the topics of the workshop.
+The following is a non-exhaustive list of selected references related to the topics of the workshop.

 * Kosoy, E., Liu, A., Collins, J.L., Chan, D., Hamrick, J.B., Ke, N.R., Huang, S., Kaufmann, B., Canny, J. & Gopnik, A. Learning Causal Overhypotheses through Exploration in Children and Computational Models.
 Conference on Causal Learning and Reasoning, 2022.